Grand day for the French: Cafe and bistro terraces reopen - WTMJ

 France has recorded more than 108,000 deaths due to COVID-19, among the highest tolls in Europe.
 But virus deaths, admissions to critical care units and the coronavirus infection rate are now on the decline.

-“What counts is the dynamic,” Health Minister Olivier Veran told BFMTV, adding that vaccinations “have changed the givens.”
+Dr. Michel Slama, chief of the Intensive Care Unit at Amiens Hospital, said his stance, like Macron’s, was “optimistic but prudent.”

+“We are attentive about the reopening but worried is not the word,” he told The Associated Press.
+“There has been a significant drop in emergency hospital admissions for the virus in France.
+That’s good news.
+The high vaccine rate now we hope will help us avoid a new wave.”

-About 40% of France’s adult population has received at least one COVID-19 vaccine dose — a rate well behind Britain’s 70% and still behind several other EU nations.
+About 40% of France’s adult population has received at least one COVID-19 vaccine dose — but that rate is still well behind Britain’s 70% and behind several other EU nations.

 “It means a lot, you know.
-It means COVID-19 is starting to finish, when it’s the opening of all museums and public areas,” said Walid Hneini, a Lebanese tourist.
+It means COVID-19 is starting to finish, when it’s the opening of all museums and public areas,” said visitor Walid Hneini.

 Benoit Puez, a Parisian art lover, was more understated but still pleased about France opening up.

 “Maybe I didn’t really miss it, but we are happy it’s reopening.
-It’s a stage.”
+It’s a stage,” he said.

 Adamson reported from Leeds, England